-Clinical studies are a reliable methodology to derive statistically significant results from large population sizes.
+Clinical studies are a reliable methodology for deriving statistically significant results from large population sizes.
 We are currently designing studies to determine the wider clinical impact of Veye Lung Nodules as part of our AI award work.
 These studies are complex, time-consuming and expensive.
 Smaller district hospitals, in particular, have little capacity for conducting this type of research project.

-At a smaller scale, clinical audits are good practice to capture pragmatic and regular snapshots of real-world use.
+On a smaller scale, clinical audits are good practice for capturing pragmatic and regular snapshots of real-world use.
 In the UK, one of the lung health check sites using Veye Lung Nodules performed an audit of the device as part of their quality assurance.
 In general, the Royal College of Radiologists (RCR) provides systematic and logical templates for NHS trusts to check compliance and performance against standards.